-At some point, the building of equipment, plant, or process requires engineering outsourcing to move forward.
+At some point, the building of equipment, plant, or process requires outsourcing of engineering to move forward.
 This may be due to increased workload, lack of in house talent, or strategically as a business differentiator.
 Knowing the right job roles to outsource and the right ones to keep in house directly influence a project and a company’s profitability.

-Why Outsource To Begin With?
+Why Outsource Engineering

 Engineering outsourcing is necessitated by fluctuating demand and when appropriate talent is unavailable in house.
 This is particularly true in a project-driven environment with varying levels of work backlog.
 An equipment provider can staff up completely for the highs and allot a bunch of water-cooler time for the lean times.
 A better strategy is to baseline the staffing level near the low end and have a great outsourcing plan in place for when heavy demand hits.

-What Roles to Outsource?
+What Engineering Roles to Outsource?

-Most equipment providers have in house capabilities to engineer, design, draft, and control documentation.
+Most equipment providers have in-house capabilities to engineer, design, draft, and control documentation.
 Any decision to outsource should be a role-based one where individual job roles and responsibilities are carefully analyzed.
 Deciding which roles to outsource involves the analysis of two parameters: differentiation of the service provided and the expected benefit of pushing that role outside the company.
 The relationship between these two can be displayed in general terms graphically.

 Outsourcing decisions usually fall into two groups: “proceed with caution” or “proceed with extreme caution”.